supix/lightx/README.md

 # Introduction

-A big class of today's application fall in the category of the Transactional Applications, also known as [Online Transaction Processing](https://en.wikipedia.org/wiki/Online_transaction_processing) applications.
+A big class of today's applications falls in the category of the Transactional Applications, also known as [Online Transaction Processing](https://en.wikipedia.org/wiki/Online_transaction_processing) applications.
 Basically, this kind of applications continuously execute atomic actions; each action mutates a state (typically stored within a database).
 Examples of such applications are:

 * [Human Resource Management](https://en.wikipedia.org/wiki/Human_resource_management) (HRM) applications;
 * [Enterprise Resource Planning](https://en.wikipedia.org/wiki/Enterprise_resource_planning) (ERP) applications;